yjtyjt/newRepo/Calculator/README.md

 * Support basic operations like ADD, SUBTRACT, MULTIPLY, and DIVIDE.
 * Support for chaining multiple operations on a single value, similar to how basic calculators work.
-* Allow new operations to be added without changes to the existing code
+* Allow new operations to be added without changes to the existing code.
-* Handle invalid case with grace using custom Exception classes
+* Handle invalid case with grace using custom Exception classes.

-### Flowchart
+### Flowchart of the design

 ![Flow](images/flow.png)